 Another important reason to do mid-term evaluations is because students want to give you feedback.
 The 2019 Concordia Student Union Annual Undergraduate Survey Report showed that 84% of students surveyed wanted their instructors to implement mid-term evaluations.

-Typically, Mid-course Evaluations are implemented using a survey with qualitative and/or quantitative questions.
+Typically, mid-course evaluations are implemented using a survey with qualitative and/or quantitative questions.
 The kinds of questions you ask will depend on which specific areas the instructor would like feedback.
-Some braod areas might include:
+Some broad areas might include:

 - the organization & pace of the lectures

 - the course Web site (i.e. Moodle)

 - the usefulness & frequency of feedback they receive